restoring the coral reefs

 Discover our coral nurseries and restoration sites

-Ocean Gardener partners with resorts, hotels, dive shops and local communities to set up coral nurseries and restoration sites across Indonesia.
+We have partnered with resorts hotels, dive shops and local communities to set up coral nurseries in front of their house reefs throughout Indonesia.
+From those nurseries, we are able harvest donor fragments to help restore damaged areas of the reefs.
 We share our knowledge from 25 years of coral farming to our partners to scale our coral restoration efforts.

 Join the many brands that support our mission